lopesantosh/LLM-Conversation/README.md

 I divided the dialogue dataset into training and validation sets, using a 70-30 split.
 Subsequently, I implemented a DialogueDataset class and applied data loaders to both the training and validation sets, which are necessary for large language model (LLM) fine-tuning and evaluation.

+# Model
+I chose the GPT-2 (355 million parameters) model due to its relatively simple architecture compared to other transformer architectures.
+As a decoder-style autoregressive model, it incorporates its previous outputs as inputs to predict the next word sequentially, making it ideal for text generation and conversational tasks.

+For model, one need to specify the choice of the model, dierctory's path to the model.

+model_name - "gpt2-medium" or "gpt2-large" or "gpt2-xl"
+Model path - "model_path" where the speciied model would be locally stored.

 # Requirements
 All the required python packages could be installed using pip install -r requirements.txt